Kostas-Papakostas/MinusXL_SoftwareEngineering/README.md

 # MinusXL_SoftwareEngineering
-A Mini Excell Application Created in Java, using JFrame for and window builder.
+A Mini Excell Application Created in Java, using JFrame and window builder.